 The CBFO Manager has overall responsibility for the CBFO QA program.
-Authority for execution of the CBFO QA function, including the independent verification of effective implementation, is delegated to the CBFO QA Manager in accordance with the allowable delegations as defined by EM-1.
+Authority for execution of the CBFO QA function, including the independent verification of effective implementation, is delegated to the CBFO QA Manager.
 It is the policy of CBFO to grant the CBFO QA organization sufficient authority, freedom, and access to all work areas to: